 Lyn Hughes: Wanderlust co-founder and editor-in-chief

-Phoebe Smith: Wanderlust editor
+Phoebe Smith: Wanderlust editor-at-large

 Paul Goldstein: Wildlife photographer and guide